FAQ

 Acupuncture can support

-The best attire for acupuncture treatments is comfortable, loose-fitting clothing that allows for easy access to the points where the needles will be inserted such as arms, legs and shoulders.
+The best attire for acupuncture treatments is comfortable, loose-fitting clothing that allows for easy access to the points where the needles will be inserted such as arms, legs, back, neck, shoulders, and feet.

 Shorts and tops are provided in your room for you to change into if you so please.
 Sometimes you might sweat during your session.